Is The Dyson Hair Dryer Worth The Price?

 My Thoughts

-So the short answer is no. There are other hair dryers on the market that will do the job too!
-However, (yep, there’s always a however!) it is an amazing hairdryer and a cut above all others in every way!
+The short answer is no. There are plenty of hairdryers that will do the job.
+However, it is an amazing hairdryer and genuinely a cut above most others, which explains the price tag.

 Not quite ready to take the leap into the Dyson world?
 Check out the next best hairdryers and straighteners that won’t break the bank!